AaltoSciComp/scicomp-docs/triton/overview.rst

 .. include:: ref/hardware.rst

-Above are 16x BL465c blades in C7000 enclosure (we have 22 such boxes
-all together), enclosure with 8x 1U SL390s nodes,  2U implementation of
-SL390s with Tesla cards installed and 8x SL230s G8 Ivy Bridge nodes in
-the enclosure.

 All Triton computing nodes are identical in respect to software and access to common file system.
 Each node has its own unique host name and ip-address.